How to write brilliant AI prompts

 That’s not good

-So, to help you avoid that, here is a quick guide to writing brilliant prompts using the easy-to-remember acronym CRAFT.
+So, to help you avoid that, here is a quick guide to writing brilliant prompts using the easy-to-remember acronym CRAFTY.

 Give the AI as much background and context as you can.